 Now that I am married de facto, I don’t think it’s in your worst interest to take my dating advice.
 Especially, I might add when it is deeply imbued with the sartorial pursuits of a first date outfit.
 Because, think about it.
 When you’re about to enter a first date, you don’t really know who you’re meeting and he (or she!) doesn’t quite know you either.
 Without using your mouth, it seems like your prerogative should be to convey a point about who you are.

 If you fancy yourself a man repeller, the first date seems like high time to experiment with two of the most boring silhouettes a woman can engage with: the button up shirt and the pencil skirt.
 Why?
 Because nothing says I am a ball of ecstasy (the non-narcotic kind!) like making said boring silhouettes look like Fun with a capital-F.

 Because it’s 2014 and currently de rigeur, I’d also suggest a pair of mules, sparkle heel notwithstanding but again: think about upping the fun factor.
-Take a handbag (in case he sucks and you need somewhere to throw up — this $19 one looks like a pug) and a pair of reflective lensed sunglasses because even though it might be night, for the sake of thematic consistency (speaking without your mouth), in the event you do like him, you might want to put them on to demonstrate how bright his future is.
+Take a handbag (in case he sucks and you need somewhere to throw up) and a pair of reflective lensed sunglasses because even though it might be night, for the sake of thematic consistency (speaking without your mouth), in the event you do like him, you might want to put them on to demonstrate how bright his future is.

 Worst comes to it, the date sucks but the way I see it, you still win.
 Hard.
 Why?
 Because your outfit ruleszzzzzzzzs.